-Thus, for this year's edition of the Large BioMed track we arrived at a compromising solution that should be fair to all ontology matching systems.
+Thus, as in the 2014 edition, we arrived at a compromising solution that should be fair to all ontology matching systems.
 Instead of repairing the reference alignments as normal, by removing mappings, we flagged the incoherence-causing mappings in the alignments by setting the relation to "?" (unknown).
 These "?" mappings will neither be considered as positive nor as negative when evaluating the participating ontology matching systems, but will simply be ignored.
 This way, systems that do not perform mapping repair are not penalized for finding mappings that (despite causing incoherences) may or may not be correct, and systems that do perform mapping repair are not penalized for removing such mappings.

 To ensure that this solution was as fair as possible to all mapping repair strategies, we flagged as unknown all mappings repaired by any of Alcomo, LogMap or AgreementMakerLight , as well as all mappings repaired in the reference alignments of last year's edition (using Alcomo and LogMap combined).

-The refined and flagged UMLS-based reference alignment for the OAEI 2014 campaign can be downloaded as a zip file (RDF format): oaei2014_umls_flagged_reference.zip
+The refined and flagged UMLS-based reference alignment for the OAEI 2015 campaign can be downloaded as a zip file (RDF format): oaei2015_umls_flagged_reference.zip

 Please consider citing [1-6] when you use the refined UMLS-based reference alignments .